 Tent Peak is the best peak for the mountaineering experience which is 5695M high above sea level.
 The peak is relatively shorter than the other peak in Nepal which is best for beginners.

 The top of Tent peak rewards the unparalleled 360-degree views of snow-capped mountains such as Annapurna I(8091M), Shingu Chuli (6501M), Tare Kang (7069M), Annapurna III (7555M), Bharha Chuli (7647M), Gandharva Chuli (6248M), south Annapurna (7219M), Himchuli (6441M) and Machhapuchhare (6997M).

 For the Tent peak climbing expedition, the trail leads up along the Modi River through the classic Annapurna sanctuary trek which takes you through the lush green forests, waterfalls, rivers, and local villages.

-While you are at base camp you will be all surrounded by magnificent high Himalaya as well as the tent peak from different perspectives.
+While you are at base camp you will be surrounded by magnificent high Himalayas as well as the tent peak from different perspectives.
 Leaving Annapurna base camp, the course of our real journey of mountaineering begins.